Language Specification

 Modules and Imports

-The use keyword allows you to import modules, types, and functions from other parts of your codebase.
+The mod keyword allows you to import modules, types, and functions from other parts of your codebase.
 This helps organize your code and makes it easier to access functionality defined elsewhere.

-The dot notation in module paths directly corresponds to the file system structure.
+The dot notation in module paths directly corresponds to the file system structure in your project or crate locally only.
 Each dot represents a directory separator in the file path, and the module name is resolved to a .swamp file.
 For example:

 Basic Module Import